-Dr. Tina Nobriga is a full-time associate professor of Communication Sciences and Disorders in the School of Allied Health Professions at Loma Linda University.
+Dr. Tina Nobriga (Bratlund) is a full-time associate professor of Communication Sciences and Disorders in the School of Allied Health Professions at Loma Linda University.
 She has been teaching at Loma Linda University since 2012.
 Her clinical background includes pediatric through geriatric in outpatient rehabilitation, inpatient acute, private practice, and skilled nursing facility.

 Dr. Nobriga teaches undergraduate and graduate courses in the areas of swallowing, voice, and diagnostic methods.
 In 2017, Dr. Nobriga was awarded the California Speech Language and Hearing Association (CSHA) District 10 Outstanding Achievement Award for Teaching.
 She instituted and continues to supervise the voice and swallow clinic within the department.
 She also serves as a research mentor for students in the masters, SLPD, and PhD in Rehab Sciences programs.